SilkRose/Pony/src/stories/love-licks/love-licks.md

 *Three, two, one, go!*

-I write it down and Pinkie licks, 'yes.'
+I write it down and Pinkie licks, 'Yes.'

 *I can use go in clue for the next word, probably.*